kiwilan/php-ebook/README.md

 > **Note**
 >
-> If you want to know more about eBook ecosystem, you can read [documentation](docs/README.md).
+> This package favors eBooks in open formats such as `.epub` or `.cbz`, so for the best possible experience we recommend converting the eBooks you use.
+If you want to know more about eBook ecosystem, you can read [documentation](docs/README.md).

 > **Warning**
 >